ganufla/dendron/README.md

 ## Examples:
 > dendron --patterns example.tre --output example-output --method crispy-set --replicas rep.tre

-To calculate supports of patterns in example.tre using a crispy set comparison whith dendrograms from the file rep.tre.
+To calculate frequency of patterns in example.tre using a crispy set comparison whith dendrograms from the file rep.tre.

 > dendron --replicas rep.tre --patterns example2.tre --output example2-out --method all --include-subdendrons

-To calculate supports of patterns in the file example.tre, including their branches and using all methods.
+To calculate frequency of patterns in the file example.tre, including their branches and using all methods.